Amazfit Balance 2

 Main Differences

-• The waterproof depth rating is 45 m on Amazfit Balance 2 and 50 m on Google Pixel Watch 4.
+• Waterproof depth rating is 45 m on Amazfit Balance 2 and 50 m on Google Pixel Watch 4.

-• The pixel density is 323 ppi on Amazfit Balance 2 and 320 ppi on Google Pixel Watch 4.
+• Pixel density is 323 ppi on Amazfit Balance 2 and 320 ppi on Google Pixel Watch 4.

-• The weight is 43 g on Amazfit Balance 2 and 36.7 g on Google Pixel Watch 4.
+• Weight is 43 g on Amazfit Balance 2 and 36.7 g on Google Pixel Watch 4.

-• The height is 47.4 mm on Amazfit Balance 2 and 45 mm on Google Pixel Watch 4.
+• Height is 47.4 mm on Amazfit Balance 2 and 45 mm on Google Pixel Watch 4.

-• The width is 47.4 mm on Amazfit Balance 2 and 45 mm on Google Pixel Watch 4.
+• Width is 47.4 mm on Amazfit Balance 2 and 45 mm on Google Pixel Watch 4.

 • Bluetooth version is 5.2 on Amazfit Balance 2 and 6 on Google Pixel Watch 4.

-• The battery life is 21 days on Amazfit Balance 2 and 1.6 days on Google Pixel Watch 4.
+• Battery life is 21 days on Amazfit Balance 2 and 1.6 days on Google Pixel Watch 4.

-• The battery power is 658 mAh on Amazfit Balance 2 and 455 mAh on Google Pixel Watch 4.
+• Battery power is 658 mAh on Amazfit Balance 2 and 455 mAh on Google Pixel Watch 4.

-• The battery life in power save mode is 67 hours on Amazfit Balance 2 and 72 hours on Google Pixel Watch 4.
+• Battery life in power save mode is 67 hours on Amazfit Balance 2 and 72 hours on Google Pixel Watch 4.

-• Google Pixel Watch 4 acquires GPS slower than Amazfit Balance 2.
+• ECG technology is present on Google Pixel Watch 4 but not available on Amazfit Balance 2.

 Specs Comparison